Christmas Tree Care

 Step 4.
 Decorate It

 Here’s the fun part!
 Decorate the tree the way you want.
-When adding lights to your Christmas tree, work from the inside, close to the tree trunk and out towards the tips of the branches.
+When adding lights to your Christmas tree, work from the inside, close to the tree trunk and out toward the tips of the branches.
 When you reach the tip of a branch, wrap your way back toward the trunk.
 Mini lights and C7 Christmas lights are typically used to decorate indoor trees.
 Ask the experts at your local True Value hardware store for assistance in choosing the right bulbs for your tree.

 - Consider using LED holiday lights.
 They’re more efficient than regular light strings and don’t put off as much heat.